 St Paul wrote to the Romans, “For as many as are led by the Spirit of God, these are children of God.”
 Let us then look for that leading and then strive to follow.
 To turn the other cheek, to walk that extra mile, to bless those who would curse us, to pray without ceasing, and when called upon to serve, to say with the prophet, “Here am I Lord, send me, send me.”
 Amen.

-Note from the Peace Doctor: If you're concerned about peace for yourself, be sure to drop by our home page before you go.
-The Internet certainly is plentiful with content regarding every kind of topic.
-Above is an item we hope will be helpful for peace lovers and those who are interested in peace news.
+Note from the Peace Doctor: If you're concerned about peace for yourself, we hope you will look at our home page before leaving us.
+The Web for sure is loaded with information about every kind of topic.
+Here is an article we hope will be of interest for peace seekers and those who follow peace stories.